 In the beginning

-Years ago?
-They used to swim cattle from Caldey to Tenby.
+100 years ago they used to swim cattle from Caldey Island to Tenby.
 The mural in Tenby Market shows this.

-The 2014 Swim may be following this route!
+The annual Swim may be following this route!
 We are not sure when this sport started.
 People are always attracted to Islands and Caldey is a special one.

 In the 70s, local youngsters started to swim to Caldey.
 The summers were warmer then and there was not much for local children to do but swim and play on the beach while their parents worked.